 Treatment is often holistic, checking for allergies, food or chemical sensitivities, diet analysis and advice.

 Detoxification symptoms can be experienced in the first five days.

-Natural food supplements such as chlorella (A), spirulina (B) and aphanizomenon flos aquae (C), or a mixture of the three (ABC): Proplis (D); vitamin C with zinc, and fresh wheatgerm (Vitamin E) is a basic nutritive and cleansing supplement which will encourage good food intake.
+Natural food supplements such as chlorella (A), spirulina (B) and aphanizomenon flos aquae (C), or a mixture of the three (ABC): Propolis (D); vitamin C with zinc, and fresh organic wheatgerm (Vitamin E) is a basic nutritious and cleansing supplement which will encourage good food intake.